Ardor (ARDR) Metrics

 How is Ardor performing compared to the broader crypto market?

-Over the past 7 days, Ardor has gained 3.95%, outperforming the overall crypto market which posted a 3.78% decline.
-This indicates strong performance in ARDR's price action relative to the broader market momentum.
+Over the past 7 days, Ardor has declined by 1.64%, underperforming the overall crypto market which posted a 1.83% gain.
+This indicates a temporary lag in ARDR's price action relative to the broader market momentum.

 Cryptocurrencies are highly volatile and involve significant risk.
 You may lose part or all of your investment.